anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 (RCL 'Fifth Sunday after the Epiphany'.)

+Year A

+* **1 Corinthians 2.1-12 [13-16]** continues the series in 1 Corinthians 1-3, and is about Christ crucified and the wisdom of God.
+* **Matthew 5.13-20** begins/resumes a semicontinuous series in Matthew 5-25, which covers these three Sundays in February, and all the Sundays between Trinity and Advent.
+Jesus speaks about being salt and light ('let your light shine before others'), about not coming to abolish the law or the prophets but to fulfil, and about righteousness. **Isaiah 58.1-9a [9b-12]** says 'your light shall break forth like the dawn' and 'rise in the darkness'. **Psalm 112.1-9 [10]** speaks of those whose righteousness is clearly seen.

 Year C

 * **1 Corinthians 15.1-11**, on the preaching of the resurrection, begins a three-part series on 1 Corinthians 15, covering most of the chapter.
 (NB: on Easter Day, verses 1-11 are read in Year B, and verses 19-26 in Year C.)
-* **Luke 5.1-11** begins a semicontinuous series in Luke 5-21 (plus a bit of 23), which covers these three Sundays in February, and all the Sundays between Trinity and Advent.
+* **Luke 5.1-11** begins/resumes a semicontinuous series in Luke 5-21 (plus a bit of 23), which covers these three Sundays in February, and all the Sundays between Trinity and Advent.
 Jesus calls his first disciples. **Isaiah 6.1-8 [9-13]** continues the theme of calling, with the calling of Isaiah.
 Isaiah saw the Lord, 'high and lofty', in his heavenly temple, and **Psalm 138** refers to God as 'high' and speaks of his 'holy temple'.
   * Luke 5.12-16: see Mark 1.40-45.
   * Luke 5.17-26: see Mark 2.1-12.
   * Luke 5.27-32: see Matthew 9.9-13.